asentech-github/google-analytics-top-posts/readme.txt

 == Description ==

-The [displayTopPosts] is an open-source initiative aiming to fetch most read articles from google analytics.
-Most read articles will display real time top 5 articles after fetching them from GA and display them in your page, post, and sidebar using shortcode.
+The [ga-top-posts] is an open-source initiative aiming to fetch most read articles from google analytics.
+Most read articles will display top 5 articles after fetching them from GA and display them in your page, post, and sidebar using shortcode.

 Features and capabilities provided by the plugin include:
 - We can use shortcode to display top articles with dynamic attributes.